Which Country Produces the Most Coffee in 2024?

 Altitude is also important as it imparts a wonderful acidity to the coffee beans.
 You probably don’t associate acidity with coffee due to the misnomer that all coffee is bitter, but acidity adds a refreshing quality to coffee just as it does to wine.

-Something else that is unusual about Brazilian coffee is that the coffee cherries are not always harvested by hand.
-In most countries, the cherries have to be manually picked as coffee is grown on hillsides or densely packed forests.
+Another unusual aspect of Brazilian coffee is that workers do not always harvest the coffee cherries by hand.
+In most countries, farmers must manually pick the cherries because coffee grows on hillsides or in densely packed forests.

 In Brazil, the coffee farms are generally a lot flatter, which provides the opportunity for stripping the plants using a machine.